-Mary-Ann Winkelmes is Coordinator of Instructional Development and Research and an Affiliate Scholar in the Department of History at the University Nevada, Las Vegas (UNLV), where her aim is to complement and promote teaching and learning initiatives, student success, faculty development and instructional research in all the University's academic units.
-She also serves on UNLV’s Path to Tier One Executive Committee.
+Mary-Ann Winkelmes is Coordinator of Instructional Development and Research and an Associate Graduate Faculty in the Department of History at the University Nevada, Las Vegas (UNLV), where her aim is to complement and promote teaching and learning initiatives, student success, faculty development and instructional research in all the University's academic units.
+She also serves on UNLV's Path to Tier One Executive Committee.
 She is a Senior Fellow of the Association of American Colleges and Universities (AAC&U) and a partner in the AAC&U's LEAP project—Advancing Underserved Student Success Through Faculty Intentionality in Problem-Centered Learning.
 She also serves on the Nevada Humanities Board of Trustees.

 Dr. Winkelmes (Ph.D., Harvard, 1995) has held senior leadership roles in the campus teaching centers at Harvard University, the University of Chicago and the University of Illinois.
 She has consulted and provided professional development programming for faculty through the Lilly Endowment's higher education grant-making and teacher training programs, and for teaching centers in the U.S. and abroad.
 She has also served as an elected member of the Board of Directors of the Professional Development Network in Higher Education (POD Network), and Chair of its Research Committee.

-Dr. Winkelmes advocates her view that research, teaching and learning are best practiced as a unified enterprise that benefits students and society in An Illinois Sampler: Teaching and Research on the Prairie(University of Illinois Press, 2014).
+Dr. Winkelmes advocates her view that research, teaching and learning are best practiced as a unified enterprise that benefits students and society in An Illinois Sampler: Teaching and Research on the Prairie.
 Dr. Winkelmes has also published book chapters and peer-reviewed articles on college teaching and learning and on the history of art and architecture in Renaissance Italy, Benedictine church design and decoration, acoustics, and religious architecture.
-She has received numerous teaching awards as well as grants for her art historical research from the National Endowment for the Humanities, the Kress, Delmas and Mellon Foundations.
+She has received numerous teaching awards as well as grants for her art historical research from the National Endowment for the Humanities, as well as the Kress, Delmas, and Mellon foundations.